What is detoxing?

 Unlike detoxing at home, detoxing in a professional setting will ensure that your health and safety is prioritised.
 You will never be left to deal with the waves of emotions you will experience alone.

 As you progress through your detoxification treatment, you will also undergo counselling.
 Counselling will enable you to address the root of your addiction and overcome any obstacles that may cause you to relapse.
-You will also develop various coping mechanisms with a professional that will support you as you leave our treatment centre.
+You will also develop various coping mechanisms with a professional that will support you as you leave our treatment hospital.

 What If I Still Want to Detox at Home?